Life as a new mom can make you feel like you’re on an emotional roller coaster.

 Whether maintaining a baby’s body temperature or creating a strong bond between mother and child, numerous studies have shown that skin-to-skin has many benefits for babies and their moms.

 Pick What Works Best for You

 Deciding between breastfeeding vs. formula feeding can be tricky.
-Breast milk contains many nutrients and numerous immunological components to provide the energy and nutrition your baby needs until they’re 6-month-old.
+Breast milk contains many nutrients and numerous immunological components to provide the energy and nutrition your baby needs until they’re 6 months old.

-But, breastfeeding is a personal choice, and you shouldn’t feel pressured to do it if you can’t do it for some reason.
+But breastfeeding is a personal choice, and you shouldn’t feel pressured if you can’t do it for some reason.
 While formula feeding can be costly, it doesn’t negatively impact your child’s development.

 Set Realistic Expectations

 Setting realistic expectations and preparing for changes can help you cope with a newborn a lot easier.
 Don’t expect your non-maternity clothes to fit your postpartum body right after the baby is born.
-During your pregnancy and childbirth, your body has been through a lot of changes.
+During your pregnancy and childbirth, your body undergoes many changes.

-Being a mom is one of the most rewarding and most strenuous jobs in the world.
-It’s okay for you not to feel ecstatic about it all the time.
+Being a mom is one of the most rewarding and strenuous jobs in the world.
+It’s okay for you not always to feel ecstatic about it.
 Be comfortable with how you genuinely feel.

 Find Your Tribe, Mama

 Join a local mom group and talk to other new moms who are going through the same phase as you are.